1kussandy/MachineLearningAnalysis/README.md

+GitHub Pages is primarily designed for hosting static websites, so it doesn't support server-side scripting .
+Thats Why Here is:

 #Step-by-Step Guide to Installing and Using the Sentiment Analysis Model

 Install Python: Begin by installing Python, the programming language required to run the sentiment analysis model.
 You can download Python from the official website: Python Downloads.